microsoft/PartnerResources/_docs/Skilling/AI ML Academy/content/Scenario-based Services.md

 #### Conceptual

-* [The AI Show -Ep52: Analyze unstructured docs and more with Azure Document Intelligence](https://www.youtube.com/watch?v=86cZgYJdRGc) - This is a great resource to understand Document Intelligence capabilites and updates.
+* [The AI Show -Ep52: Analyze unstructured docs and more with Azure Document Intelligence](https://www.youtube.com/watch?v=86cZgYJdRGc) - This is a great resource to understand Document Intelligence capabilities and updates.
 * [Applied AI Blog](https://techcommunity.microsoft.com/t5/ai-applied-ai-blog/bg-p/AppliedAIBlog/label-name/Form%20Recognizer) - A place to ask any questions you may have about Document Intelligence as you work on your solutions.

 Updates